SRA-VJTI/Pixels_Seminar/1_cpp_basics/README.md

 #include <iostream>
 using namespace std;

+enum seasons
+{
-enum seasons { spring = 34, summer = 4, autumn = 9, winter = 32};
+    spring = 34,
+    summer = 4,
+    autumn = 9,
+    winter = 32
+};
-// enum named season is made and spring,summer ,autumn and winter are its member with values 34,5,9,32 respectively int main() {
+// enum named season is made and spring,summer ,autumn and winter are its member with values 34,5,9,32 respectively int main()
+{

     seasons s; // s is a variable of type seasons(enum)

-    s = summer; //s is assigned value of summer cout << "Summer = " << s << endl;
+    s = summer; // s is assigned value of summer cout << "Summer = " << s << endl;

     return 0;
 }

 ```

 **Output:**